leandrocostasouza/gitbook-plugin-bibtex/README.md

 {{ "some-key" | cite }}
 ```

-You can also add a table of references through:
+You can also add a table of references in last file through:

 ```
 {% references %} {% endreferences %}